CCommercePayment/PhpConnector/docs/Api/SecurityTokenApi.md

 > string v1AuthTokenGet($authorization)

+Authenticate

 Get the token provided by the Security Token Service (STS).
 The authentication token is mandatory for the others api calls.
 It's expire after 48h by default.

-See the following lines for example :  GET /v1/auth/token  {  \"authorization\": \"Y2Rpc2NvdW50OmNkaXNjb3VudDEyMzQv\"  }

 ### Example